 Sow seeds in open ground where plants are to grow or set out transplants from spring to summer.
 Plant in not-too-rich soil.
 Plants self-sow freely and are attractive to birds.

-Grows to 7 ft. tall, 1 1/2–2 1/2 ft. wide, with yellow-centered, yellow or orange-yellow single flowers.
-Tends to become weedy-looking at end of season.
+This annual grows to 7 ft. tall and 1 1/2–2 1/2 ft. wide, with yellow-centered, yellow or orange-yellow single flowers.
+Tends to become weedy-looking at the end of the season.
 Two 3–4-ft.-tall, semidouble-flowering strains are Bright Lights, with 3 1/2-in. flowers in yellow, gold, orange, and orange-red; and Klondike, with 2-in. flowers ranging from scarlet-orange to yellow.
 Dwarf Klondike or Sunny strain is 1 1/2 ft. tall, bears 1 1/2-in. flowers.
 Foot-tall semidouble bloomers include Ladybird mix, with 2 1/2-in. scarlet, yellow, and orange flowers; and ‘Sunny Red’, with orange-red blooms.
 ‘Yellow Garden’ grows to 3 ft. tall and wide, bears light yellow blooms with white center and edge.

 Native to the Mediterranean region.
 An open, spreading plant to 3–5 ft. tall and 2 ft. wide.
 Lea...

 An attractive weed of roadsides and grain fields, this Mediterranean species has naturalized in North ...

 Lilac flowers in fall.
 Orange-red stigma is the true saffron of commerce.
 To harvest saffron, pluck st...